 - Haughey Air v AgustaWestland EWHC 2746 (Comm).
 Claim in relation to alleged contract to repurchase a faulty helicopter.

 - Belfast International Airport v Aer Lingus (2013 – 2014).
 Breach of contract claim brought in Northern Ireland arising from the airline’s withdrawal from BIA, and relocation to Belfast City Airport.

 - DAE Leasing v Kingfisher Airlines EWHC 3926 (Comm).
 Substantial summary judgment application made by airline leasing company against bankrupt airline for unpaid rental.

 - Eagle Aircraft Leasing v Société Air France (2009-2010).
 For the Claimants in a heavy Commercial Court action involving the sale and purchase of Boeing 747-400 aircraft.
 Raised complex issues as to the physical condition of the aircraft and also the construction of the detailed sale and purchase agreements.
 Also involved issues as to compliance with aviation regulatory requirements (EASA and DGAC).

-Recommended by Chambers & Partners as a leading silk.
-Wide experience of applications for freezing injunctions, Norwich Pharmacal orders and related matters.
-Currently heavily involved in litigation arising from alleged LIBOR rate manipulation.
+Recommended by Chambers & Partners as a leading silk, Rosalind has wide experience of applications for freezing injunctions, Norwich Pharmacal orders and related matters.
+She has also been heavily involved in litigation arising from alleged LIBOR rate manipulation.

-- Doosan Power Systems v Uniper France Power (2017).
+- Doosan Power Systems v Uniper France Power EWHC 3410.
 Acted for the respondent in setting aside a without notice order obtain in relation to an on-demand bond.
 Appeared in substantial application to set aside the order, including on the grounds of material non-disclosure.